DaveParillo/cisc192-reader/src/chapter5/review-3.rst

          .. tb-tab:: Question

-            A common coding interview question that's also a popular children's game used to teach division is FizzBuzz.
-Write a program that uses a while loop and prints the numbers 1 through 100, but every multiple of 3 is replaced with the word "Fizz," every multiple of 5 is replaced with the word "Buzz," and every multiple of both 3 and 5 is replaced with "FizzBuzz."
+            A common coding interview question that's also a popular children's game used to teach division is fizz_buzz.
+Write a program that uses a while loop and prints the numbers 1 through 100, but every multiple of 3 is replaced with the word "Fizz," every multiple of 5 is replaced with the word "Buzz," and every multiple of both 3 and 5 is replaced with "fizz_buzz."
 Your output should be the following:

             ::